+5. Ohio’s flag is the only non-rectangular U.S. state flag.
+See the list of all U.S. state flags here…

-5. On August 05, 1914, the world’s first electric signal was put in street in Cleveland, Ohio.
+6. On August 05, 1914, the world’s first electric signal was put in the street in Cleveland, Ohio.

 7. In Dayton, Ohio, the Wright Brothers built their first controlled machine that would allow them to fly in the air and come back safely to the ground when need be.
 They built the world’s first practical airplane, the Wright Flyer, in 1905.

 9. Thomas Edison, the legendary inventor, and businessman was born in Milan, Ohio.

-8. The state is the birthplace of the cash register.
+10. The state is the birthplace of the cash register.
 It was invented by James Jacob Ritty.
 The design was patented on November 4th, 1879.
 The cash register was named a “mechanical money drawer” by its inventor.[18,27]

 12. Columbus became the capital of Ohio in 1816.
 Before this, the state’s capital was Chillicothe (the first capital), and then it was moved to Zanesville in 1810 and then one more time back to Chillicothe in 1812.

-10. Seven U.S. Presidents were born in Ohio.
-They are Ulysses Grant, Rutherford Hayes, James Garfield, Benjamin Harrison, William McKinley, William Taft and Warren Harding.
+13. Seven U.S. Presidents were born in Ohio.
+They are Ulysses Grant, Rutherford Hayes, James Garfield, Benjamin Harrison, William McKinley, William Taft, and Warren Harding.
 The state is also nicknamed as the “Mother of Modern Presidents”.
 Benjamin Harrison was the only President whose grandfather (William Henry Harrison) was also a President.
 List of the U.S. Presidents since George Washington to Donald Trump.

-11. Ohio has the country’s 10th largest highway network, and because of its geographical location it serves for the economic growth of the region.
+14. Ohio has the country’s 10th largest highway network, and because of its geographical location, it serves for the economic growth of the region.
 In the 1800s, the state was also known as the “Gateway State” because it connected the Eastern and the Western part of the United States.
 The connection facilitated the movement of goods and other resources.[1,3]

 15. The nickname “Buckeye State” comes from the buckeye tree, which grew abundantly on the state’s plains and hills.
 The tree’s seeds resemble a buck’s eye and hence the name of the tree.